 End of Term: Conclusion of Annual Meeting 2017

 The GNSO is a policy-development body responsible for developing and recommending to the ICANN Board substantive policies relating to generic top-level domains.
-The GNSO consists of, four Stakeholder Groups (SG) that include various Constituencies representing defined groups of stakeholders and a GNSO Council responsible for managing the policy development and administrative processes of the GNSO.
+The GNSO consists of four Stakeholder Groups (SG) that include various Constituencies representing defined groups of stakeholders and a GNSO Council responsible for managing the policy development and administrative processes of the GNSO.
 The GNSO Stakeholder Groups and Constituencies choose the majority of the Council members; the NomCom chooses three Council members with staggered terms.
 The GNSO Council also includes one liaison each from the At-Large Advisory Committee (ALAC) and the Country Code Names Supporting Organization (ccNSO).

 The GNSO Council is divided into two houses for voting purposes only.
-The Contracted Party House is currently made up of two stakeholder groups: the gTLD Registrars SG and the gTLD Registries SG.
-The Non-Contracted Parties House is made up of two Stakeholder Groups (SGs): the Commercial SG and the Non-Commercial SG.
+The Contracted Party House is currently made up of two stakeholder groups (SGs): the gTLD Registrars SG and the gTLD Registries SG.
+The Non-Contracted Parties House consists of two SGs: the Commercial SG and the Non-Commercial SG.
 One NomCom selectee is assigned as a voting member to each house and the third selectee to the Council as a whole as a non-voting member.

 GNSO Council members receive no compensation for their services as GNSO Council members.
-ICANN provides administrative and operational support necessary for the GNSO to carry out its responsibilities through the GNSO Secretariat.
+ICANN provides administrative and operational support necessary for the GNSO to conduct its responsibilities through the GNSO Secretariat.
 ICANN also provides staff support for policy development.
 As stated in the ICANN Bylaws, such support shall not necessarily include an obligation for ICANN to fund travel expenses incurred by GNSO participants for travel to any meeting of the GNSO or for any other purpose.
 However, ICANN has customarily furnished limited travel expenses for NomCom appointed Council members to attend ICANN meetings.
 This custom is planned to continue, but is subject to availability of funds and ongoing refinement of the ICANN travel policy.

-The NomCom will use the Criteria for Selection of ICANN Directors (see above) in choosing selectees for the GNSO Council.
+The NomCom will use the Criteria for Selection of ICANN Directors in choosing selectees for the GNSO Council.
 GNSO Council members are expected to support the ICANN mission and the implementation of ICANN's Core Values.

 Role of the NomCom Selectee

-As mentioned above the majority of the GNSO Council members are appointed by the Stakeholder Groups and Constituencies and represent those constituencies in the Council.
+As mentioned above, the majority of the GNSO Council members are appointed by the Stakeholder Groups and Constituencies and represent those constituencies in the Council.
 NomCom selectees, on the other hand, are not the representatives of any specific group, though they may choose to represent the interests of groups that are not currently represented in Council.
-Most importantly, NomCom selectees should be people chosen, often from outside the GNSO constituencies and sometime from outside ICANN, who bring a fresh perspective into the Council and who accept the responsibility to do their best to support ICANN in its mission and core values.
+Most importantly, NomCom selectees should be people chosen, often from outside the GNSO constituencies and sometime from outside ICANN, who bring a fresh perspective to the Council and who accept the responsibility to do their best to support ICANN in its mission and core values.

-Selectees should be people who can help the GNSO Council to perform its duties; sometimes this may involve filling gaps in the skill set, at other times it may involve achieving diversity or other demographic balance or may involve bringing a necessary perspective into the Council that is not already present.
-Generally, a selectee needs to fulfill several of these needs at the same time.
+Selectees should be people who can help the GNSO Council perform its duties; sometimes this may involve filling gaps in the skill set, at other times it may involve achieving diversity or other demographic balance or may involve bringing a necessary perspective or skill into the Council that is not already present.
+Generally, a selectee needs to fulfill several of these needs concurrently.

 The NomCom will also take into account the following eligibility factors and additional considerations.